Let’s discuss the Seymour Duncan SM2 and show you how to install it into your guitar.

 The Seymour Duncan SM2 is the second in a family of SM pickups.
 The SM1 is an original Gibson Firebird replacement.
 The SM2 is a little hotter and more versatile.
 The SM2 is perfect for everything from classic rock to metal.
 It uses a ceramic bar magnet to help create punchy mid-range frequencies that help keep the notes clear.
 The SM3 is the hottest model and is used for heavy overdrive.

 To install any pickup in your guitar, you only need to know which wire is the Hot, and which wire is the Ground.
 Single coil pickups often have two wires, so if you are not sure, either wire has a 50% chance of being Hot.

 Most humbuckers have four colored wires and one bare wire.
 Each coil has two colored wires, just like the single-coil pickup.
 The bare wire grounds the entire pickup.

 In practice, we connect two of the colored wires, so one coil flows into the next, which technically gives us one long coil.
 The start of the long coil is the Hot, and the end is the Ground.
 Knowing which wires are which is understanding the wiring code and figuring it out can be challenging in some cases.

 Seymour Duncan likes to keep things simple by always using the same wiring code for all of their pickups.
-Once you know it, installing any Seymour Duncan pickup is a breeze.
+Once you have it, installing any Seymour Duncan pickup is a breeze.